 A specified person is:

-A. If you are a ward of court, your Committee
+A. Your Committee, if you are a ward of court

-B. A person appointed under a valid, registered enduring power of attorney who is not restricted from applying for the scheme
+B. A person appointed under an enduring power of attorney who is not restricted from applying for the scheme

 C. A Care Representative appointed under the Nursing Homes Support Scheme Act 2009

-E. A relative of yours who is 18 years of age or over
+E. A relative of yours who is 18 or over

 F. A ‘next friend’ appointed by a court